JessBaxter/esl/src/app/skills/grammar/page.md

 {% quick-links %}

-{% quick-link title="Reading" icon="installation" href="/grammar/prepositions/how-to-use-to-and-for" description="Prepositions: to and for." /%}
+{% quick-link title="Prepositions" icon="installation" href="/grammar/prepositions/how-to-use-to-and-for" description="to and for." /%}

 {% /quick-links %}